-Almost all the rules governing how food and drink products are grown, manufactured, labelled and sold across the EU emanate from Brussels.
-EU legislation in this area aims to guarantee fair practices as regards trade in food and feed and ensure protection of consumers’ interests by also regulating official controls and how these should be carried out at all stages of the food chain.
+EU food and drink legislation aims to guarantee a fair trade in food and feed and protect consumer health.
 The EU also provides a framework for the harmonisation of rules on animal and plant health.

-The European Food Safety Authority (EFSA) is an important body when it comes to regulating food safety in the EU.
-Funded by the European Commission, this European agency was created in 2002 and works independently from the EU’s legislative bodies.
-It was set up to provide scientific advice on everything related to the food chain.
-EFSA conducts safety assessments in the fields of food and feed safety, nutrition, animal health and welfare, plant protection and plant health.
-Its activities, findings and opinions, therefore are of the utmost importance to the industry.
+The European Food Safety Authority (EFSA) is a vital body when it comes to regulating food safety in the EU – indeed, it was set up to provide scientific advice on everything related to the food chain.
+EFSA conducts safety and risk assessments in the fields of food and feed safety, nutrition, animal health and welfare, plant protection and plant health.
+Its activities, findings, and opinions, therefore are of the utmost importance to the industry.
 EFSA will no longer have legal authority in the UK and although its scientific opinions will still have an impact for those UK producers aiming to sell to the Single Market, it is the UK Food Safety Authority (FSA) which will replace EFSA in the UK.

 - EU regulations could be adopted wholesale by the UK government, denying producers / manufacturers the opportunity to take advantage of more liberal individual laws

-- Potential labour shortages in the food and drink sector if there are significant changes to the immigration rights of EU workers are not recognised – with a consequent rise in food prices
+- Potential labour shortages in the food and drink sector if there are significant changes to the immigration rights of EU workers – with a consequent rise in food prices

-- After leaving the single market and customs union, UK exports to the EU will become subject to tariffs and custom checks, impacting on the food and drink companies’ competitiveness
+- After leaving the single market and customs union, UK exports to the EU will potentially become subject to tariffs and custom checks, impacting on food and drink companies’ competitiveness

-- Regarding trade with countries outside the EU, unless and until it makes further trade deals, the UK will lose its preferential trading terms, making the import of raw materials for manufactures of processes foods more expensive
+- Regarding trade with countries outside the EU, unless and until it makes further trade deals, the UK will lose its preferential trading terms, making the import of raw materials for manufactures of processed foods more expensive

-- While the UK government is likely to adopt EU regulations wholesale, there will be opportunities for companies to press for some loosening of individual laws – creating a more advantageous trading environment
+- While the UK government might adopt EU regulations wholesale, there will be opportunities for companies to press for some loosening of individual laws – creating a more advantageous trading environment

-- Companies will welcome the loosening particularly of labelling requirements to give more flexibility on how products which are not intended for the European market should be explained and presented
+- Companies will welcome the loosening particularly of food labelling requirements to give more flexibility on how products which are not intended for the European market should be explained and presented